Hugo Young Award

 Further resources:

-- The Behind the Headlines programme provides workshops and teaching resources to empower young people to understand and engage with the news and media.
+- The Behind the Headlines programme provides workshops and teaching resources to empower secondary pupils to understand and engage with the news and media.

 Visit the resource